What you need to know about Zcash, a cryptocurrency built to protect user privacy.

 You can purchase ZEC on a number of cryptocurrency exchanges, including Bittrex, Poloniex, and Shapeshift.
 In some cases, depending on the particular exchange, you can buy ZEC directly with fiat currency, otherwise, you will need to use bitcoin or another cryptocurrency for your purchase.

-While the cryptocurrency space is known to be a volatile, high-risk space, investors who choose to buy into ZCash have the potential to profit if the value of the currency goes up.
-Of course, as with any cryptocurrency, there is no guarantee.Historically there has been some stigma attached to cryptocurrencies that place an emphasis on anonymity, fueled by the assumption that anyone who uses them must be engaging in some sort of illicit behavior.
+Historically, there has been some stigma attached to cryptocurrencies that place an emphasis on anonymity, fueled by the assumption that anyone who uses them must be engaging in some sort of illicit behavior.
 However, with the rise of identity theft, ad targeting, data mining, and other forms of surveillance, many people are beginning to take increased measures to protect their identities.
-As a result, cryptocurrencies that emphasize user privacy, like ZCash, may gain more mainstream support.

 What to watch out for